sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 1. Recreate the Indexer
 1. Check Indexer Status - Here you can repeat the same verification of Lab 2, 1tep 1.
 If you don't have a different result, something went wrong.
 1. Check the Index Fields - Check the image fields you just created.
 1. Check the data - Here you can repeat the same verification of Lab 2, Step 2.
 If you don't have a different result, something went wrong.
+Select only the myOcrText field, for better visualization

 #### Step 5.1 Creating the skillset with the OCR image skillset